Crest Girls' Academy

 The Crest Girls' Academy, formerly known as John Kelly Girls' Technology College, was a girls' secondary school with academy status located in Neasden, Brent, North West London.
 The school was situated next to Crest Boys' Academy; the schools shared a sixth form.
 All three schools were amalgamated into E-ACT Crest Academy, which opened in September 2014.

 The Crest Girls' Academy was sponsored by E-ACT.
 The school was one of the first to gain a specialism in the specialist schools movement.
 Crest Girls had three specialisms: Technology (1998) Languages (2004) and Training Schools.

-An Ofsted report in June 2013 judged the school as having serious weakness and offering an inadequate standard of education.
-The Academy underwent a restructure with new teaching and leadership appointments to drive forward standards.
-The Academy sought consultation over plans to merge Crest Girls' Academy and Crest Boys' Academy into one school, retaining single sex education.
-The Academy was due to merge in September 2014 and set to move into its new £40 million building also.
+As per Ofsted report in June 2013, the school had serious weakness and offered an inadequate standard of education.
+The academy underwent a restructuring, merging Crest Girls' Academy and Crest Boys' Academy into one school, retaining single sex education.
+Both schools merged in September 2014.

 GCSE headline figures for the school had risen in recent years.
-In 2011 43% of students attending Crest Girls' Academy achieved 5 A*-C grades at GCSE including English and Maths.
+In 2011, 43% of students attending Crest Girls' Academy achieved 5 A*-C grades at GCSE including English and Maths.
 This rose to 51% 5A*-C grades at GCSE including English and Maths in 2012 and 56% in 2013.